TugboatQA/docs/content/troubleshooting/mysql-ssl-disabled.md

 ---
-title: "MySQL TLS / SSL error 2026: disabling SSL"
+title: "MySQL Error 2026: TLS/SSL error"
 date: 2025-02-18T10:00:00-05:00
 weight: 5
 ---

-Newer versions of the MySQL and MariaDB client require SSL connections by default when connecting to MySQL-flavored database services.
-Tugboat cannot automatically provision SSL certificates because it has no way to determine which services in your stack require them, what certificate requirements they have, or how your applications expect them to be configured—these decisions are specific to each application's architecture and security needs.
-This can cause database connection failures during Preview builds.
+Newer versions of the MariaDB client require SSL connections by default when connecting to MySQL-flavored database services.

-You may encounter an error like:
+If you are affected by this, you may encounter an error like:

 ```
 ERROR 2026 (HY000): TLS/SSL error: SSL is required, but the server does not support it